skip to content

 Example:

-We're delighted that your article has been accepted for publication:
+Your article has been accepted for publication:

 'The effects of exercise training on hypertensive older adults'.